Clinton-Davis/peninsulaballet/README.md

 ```
 everything sealed down, and the footer stayed at the foot.

-Another bug I have is on the landing page portrait view on a mobile the screen is not scrolling.
-Looking into this further I fond that the *Landing page (index HTML)* and the *Contact page* were not filling the iPad resolutions at all, only 1/2 of the page was being utilised.
+Another bug I have is on the landing page, portrait view on a mobile the screen is not scrolling.
+Looking into this further I fond that the *Landing page (index HTML)* and the *Contact page* were not filling the iPad resolutions at all, only half of the page was being utilised.
 My fix was to give the to pages a separate class with its own *min-height* giving the footer *(12vh)* the rest of the height.
 ```
 .max-container {